herve4m/quay-collection/docs/quay_repository_module.rst

         quay_host: https://quay.example.com
         quay_token: vgfH9zH5q6eV16Con7SvDQYSr0KPYQimMHVehZv7

+    # You must enable the mirroring capability of your Quay installation
+    # to use the repo_state parameter.
-    - name: Ensure the repository state as MIRROR herve4m.quay.quay_repository:
+    - name: Ensure the repository is prepared for mirroring herve4m.quay.quay_repository:
         name: production/smallimage
         repo_state: MIRROR